-Anyone who’s writing a crime and thriller novel, and is thinking of applying to our creative writing courses in London or online, needs to understand the expectations of the genre and what its readers want.
+Anyone who’s writing a crime and thriller novel, and is thinking of applying to our creative writing courses, needs to understand the expectations of the genre and what its readers want.
 Stuart Prebble (above) – whose novel The Bridge is published by our sister company Studio 28 today – tells us how he created such a tense thriller about the hunt for a sadistic killer.

 One of the best and most familiar pieces of advice given to aspiring authors is to ‘write what you know’.
 So when I began to think about the plot of a new novel involving a serial killer, my mind went back some four decades to the only time I’ve been close to a real-life murder investigation.
 The case was among the most notorious in the history of the British criminal justice system.

 The so-called Yorkshire Ripper was a sadistic psychopath who killed 13 women over a five-year period up to his arrest in 1981.
 Most of his victims were prostitutes, and nearly all the murders were committed around the red-light districts of Leeds, Bradford and other towns in the north of England.

 I was a young and inexperienced TV news reporter at that time, and this was big news, so I remember feeling nervous as I filed stories for the national bulletins about the progress of the investigation.
 Women were afraid to go out at night, I reported.
 Men felt a collective sense of guilt on behalf of their gender, and an individual sense that at some time, somewhere, someone might be looking at them and wondering ‘could it be you?’